 - If you include a page number, separate it with a comma.

 - Do not use p. or pp. to indicate the page number.

 Source Citation Format

-Formatting source citations in the Chicago/Turabian author-date style places the author’s name first, date of publication second, then the title.
-Other elements of publication then follow.
+Formatting source citations in the Chicago/Turabian author-date style places the author’s name first, date of publication second, and then the title.
+Other elements of publication then follow after that.